kamarsh1/connect-four/README.md

 # README

-Connect Four is a person vs. computer game that is run in the Terminal.
+Connect Four is a two player game that is run in the Terminal.

 For more information about Connect Four, [click here](https://en.wikipedia.org/wiki/Connect_Four).